 Created in 1949, the All-America City Award – once called the “Nobel Prize for constructive citizenship” – has been awarded to more than 500 communities across the country.

-The 2019 All-America City Award will focus on creating healthy communities through inclusive civic engagement.
+The 2020 All-America City Award will focus on enhancing health and well-being through civic engagement.

 The Award is open to all American communities, from major cities, counties and regions to tribes, neighborhoods, towns and villages.

 In applying, communities reflect on their strengths, weaknesses, challenges and the progress they have made.

 Each year hundreds of leaders, volunteers, and young people from the finalist communities travel to Denver to present the story of their work and their community to a jury of national experts.